georgeblck/oppoElo/README.md

   - [x] Split by season –\> who had the hardest season/playoff
   - [x] Add table for searchable hardest/easiest season/playoff run with nice kable-highlights
-  - [ ] Table: Make oppoElo column fat
+  - [x] Table: Make oppoElo column fat
-  - [ ] Table: filters for double variables to integer or round
+  - [x] Table: filters for double variables to integer or round
-  - [ ] Plot: Make labels bigger and change colour scheme to 538
+  - [x] Plot: Make labels bigger and change colour scheme to 538
-  - [ ] Think about doubling and possible problems
+  - [x] Think about doubling and possible problems
+  - [x] Ridge plot for seasons West/East and over decades
+  - [x] Add teams till 1970.
+Problem with ABA and conferences